felipe-duarte/clojure-challenge/README.md

 	lein run

-Tests for services where built using [ring-mock](https://github.com/ring-clojure/ring-mock "Ring-Mock") .
+Tests for services were built using [ring-mock](https://github.com/ring-clojure/ring-mock "Ring-Mock") .
 To run tests:

 	lein test